All correspondence should be mailed to:

 Circuit Administrator

 Stephanie Bonebrake began her NTCA career in 1998 bringing her first Texas winterguard to compete.
 Since that time she has been an instructor of several units including Fossil Ridge and Summit High Schools, NTCA contest coordinator, contest host, board member, and launched the NTCA Circuit Administrator position in 2005.
-In her first six years as Circuit Administrator, the circuit grew from 120 units to over 200, and then she returned to serve as mentor and consultant for the circuit in both 2011 and 2013.
-Now in her original role as Circuit Administrator beginning again from the 2016 season, Stephanie is looking forward to yet another great NTCA season with continued growth and success working with the great units, instructors, and directors within NTCA.
+In her initial six year tenure as Circuit Administrator, the circuit grew from 120 units to over 200.
+She then returned to serve as mentor/consultant for the 2011 and 2013 seasons, and returned full time to the Circuit Administrator position in 2015.
+Now at over 360 units, Stephanie is looking forward to continuing serving the circuit for the 2026 season alongside NTCA performers, instructors, directors, board members and all additional stakeholders.

-Mrs. Bonebrake received a Bachelor of Music and Master of Education with Administrative certification both from the University of Texas at Arlington.
-Currently she resides in Mansfield, Texas with her husband Brad and daughter Reagan.
-She also serves as a WGI Contest Administrator and is a band director at Hughes Middle School in Burleson ISD.
-Mrs. Bonebrake's professional affiliations include Texas Music Educator's Association (TMEA), Texas Bandmasters Association (TBA), and Women's Band Directors International (WBDI).
+Stephanie received a Bachelor of Music and Master of Education with Administrative certification both from the University of Texas at Arlington.
+As band director for over 20 years, she is currently band director and Fine Arts Lead at Cross Timbers Fine Arts Academy in Mansfield ISD.
+Stephanie resides in Mansfield, Texas with her husband Brad and daughter Reagan who is studying music at Baylor University.
+In addition to NTCA, Stephanie also serves as a Contest Administrator for Winter Guard International (WGI).
+Her professional affiliations include Texas Music Educator's Association (TMEA), Texas Bandmasters Association (TBA), Women's Band Directors International (WBDI), Tau Beta Sigma (TBS), and she is in the NTCA Hall of Fame Inaugural Class of 2013.